THE BEST CARBON ROAD BIKE WHEELS

 ZIPP 454 NSW – BEST ALL-AROUND PREMIUM WHEELSET

 At US$4220/£3376/€3798, it better be.
-But if top performance in a single wheelset in nearly every situation and against nearly every criterion is important to you, it just may be worth it.
+But if top performance in a single wheelset in nearly every situation and against nearly every criterion is essential to you, it just may be worth it.

 It’s a stiff, deep (54.5 to 58.5mm), and light (1378 grams) wheelset.
-Those three attributes along with the 454 NSW’s quick engaging rear hub make it so responsive that it redefines the term “snappy” and make it an ideal breakaway partner from flats to all but the steepest of slopes.
+Those three attributes and the 454 NSW’s quick engaging rear hub make it so responsive that it redefines the term “snappy” and is an ideal breakaway partner from flats to all but the steepest of slopes.

 Combine all of that with a very smooth rolling hubset, an almost silent and fast engaging freehub, and its varying depth rims, and you’ve got a unique riding and looking set of wheels.

-You can buy the Zipp 454 NSW using these links to Competitive Cyclist, The Pros Closet, and Tredz (10% off with code ITKTDZ), all stores I recommended and rate highly for their prices, customer satisfaction, and support.
-You can also find it and compare prices using this link to Know’s Shop which shows all the stores I recommend that carry this product.
+You can buy the Zipp 454 NSW using these links to Competitive Cyclist, BTD (BikeTiresDirect), and Tweeks Cycles, stores I recommended and rate highly for their prices, customer satisfaction, and support.
+You can also find it and compare prices using this link to Know’s Shop, which shows all the stores I recommend that carry this product.

 See my full review and ratings of the Zipp 454 NSW.